Great Women of Country

 Great Women of Country is the studio album by Australian country music singers Melinda Schneider and Beccy Cole.
-It was released through Universal Music Australia in 7 November 2014 and peaked at number 9 on the ARIA Charts.
+It was released through Universal Music Australia on 7 November 2014 and peaked at number 9 on the ARIA Charts.

 Background

 The collection brings together Schneider and Cole's love of country music.
 Schneider said she had thought about a tribute album for some time, but the idea to record a joint album was 'a flash of inspiration'.

 “Both Beccy and I had always thought about doing an album like this individually … but I woke up one morning and the idea wouldn't leave me alone, so I called Beccy and asked: wanna do it together?”
 Cole said; “They're timeless, they were old even then!
 These are some of the songs that I drew from to make my own music, to get to pay tribute to them by recording and performing new versions is a great responsibility but such an honour.”